NaregAmirianMegan/SME2_GEMM/README.md

 ## Build
 - Apple system Clang works best, LLVM Clang optimizations sometimes don't play well with Apple hardware.
 - If using LLVM Clang you must use LLD (LLVM Linker), as the Apple system libraries don't define some optimizations in the way LLVM LLD expects (linkage may fail)
-- TODO: Explicit build information and notes (require at least C++ 14 as some features like std::integer_sequence, std::conditional_t are critical)
+- TODO: Explicit build information and notes (require at least C++ 14 as some features like `std::integer_sequence`, `std::conditional_t` are critical)

 ## To Do
-- Improve micro-kernel efficiency to achieve > 2TFLOPS performance.
+- Improve micro-kernel efficiency to achieve > `2.5 TFLOPS` for FP32 single thread performance.
 Currently the bottleneck on large matrices appears to be the micro-kernel, which implies we are not overlapping mem-ops and compute-ops as well as we could be.
 - Expand implementation to other data types (FP64, BF16, INTs)
 - Expand robustness of benchmarks and test suite